 Fortunately, basic lifestyle changes can go a long way towards keeping coronary heart disease at bay.

 Clinical Associate Professor Tan Swee Yaw, Senior Consultant from the Department of Cardiology and Director of Cardiovascular Rehabilitation and Preventive Cardiology at National Heart Centre Singapore (NHCS), a member of the SingHealth group, offers practical advice on what you can do to lower your risk of heart disease.

 5 Simple lifestyle changes to make to prevent heart disease

 1. Eat healthy - make it a habit!

-“By choosing foods low in fat, cholesterol, sodium and sugar but high in fibre, you can reduce your risk of developing heart disease and other chronic illnesses,” says Asst Prof Tan.
+“By choosing foods low in fat, cholesterol, sodium and sugar but high in fibre, you can reduce your risk of developing heart disease and other chronic illnesses,” advises Prof Tan.
 Here are the basic ways you can improve your diet for the sake of your heart:

 Reduce your cholesterol intake.
 Limit your consumption of organ meats, shellfish, prawns and crabs.